bryanhanson/LindenmayeR/README.md

 ### LindenmayeR
 #### Functions to Explore L-Systems (Lindenmayer Systems)

 `LindenmayeR is a WORK IN PROGRESS`.
-The fundamental structures & behavior are changing frequently.
+The fundamental structures & behavior may change at any time.
 Check the NEWS file.

 `LindenmayeR` currently implements 2-dimensional, deterministic, context-free L-systems, or DOLs.
 Wikipedia has a very good introduction [page](https://en.wikipedia.org/wiki/L-system) to the topic.